Chat With Strangers: Five Effective Ways To Talk To People Online

 You might notice yourself being critical of yourself or assuming that others might not want to talk to you.
 However, these thoughts can be examples of cognitive distortions that might be influenced by anxiety or social fears.
 Try to be kind to yourself as you navigate online spaces if you're not used to it.
 Learning how to send messages, multimedia links, use notifications, and other technology areas can be overwhelming.
 With practice, you might find that these tasks become second nature.

-If you're speaking to someone online you've never met, consider their intentions.
+If you're speaking to someone online you've never met, like in a random chat room or you just happen to stumble upon some online site; consider their intentions.
 Some people use the internet to find vulnerable people who don't know how to use it so they can take advantage of them.
 It might be a red flag if you get a message from someone who seems pushy, unkind, or overly interested in you.

 These occurrences are most common in people over 50.
 The US government has a website dedicated to resources to help older adults stay safe online and avoid financial fraud or hacking.
 Common red flags of someone with unkind intentions may include the following: